-Some pregnant women use marijuana, and researchers are still unsure how the drug can affect a fetus.
-As a result, most medical experts recommend refraining from smoking weed during pregnancy.
+Some people use cannabis while pregnant.
+However, researchers are still unsure how it can affect a fetus.
+The typical recommendation is to refrain from smoking weed during pregnancy.

 As drug laws are relaxing in some parts of the world, it is essential for researchers to determine when marijuana is safe to use.